 - Christ — Χριστός Christos — Meaning: Anointed One; the Messiah, the Christ.
 Translation: The Messiah

 - Church — ἐκκλησία ekklésia — Meaning: an assembly, congregation, church; the Church, the whole body of believers.
 Properly, people called out from the world and to God.
 Translation: called out assembly of disciples.

 - Glory — δόξα doxa — Meaning: glory, honor, renown; an especially divine quality, the unspoken manifestation of God, splendor, stunning, beauty, brilliance, amazing.
 Translation: stunning brilliance and beauty.

 - Gospel — εὐαγγέλιον euaggelion — Meaning: the good news of the coming of the Messiah, sometimes the human transmitter (an apostle).
 Translation: Good News

 - Grace — χάρις, charis — it means “grace, undeserved favor, graciousness, goodwill, kindness”.
 It is the gracious or merciful behavior of a more powerful person toward another.
 It implies acceptable, benefit, favor, gift, gracious, joy, liberality, pleasure, and thanks.
 Translation: Kind gift

 - Lord — κύριος kuriŏs — Meaning: lord, master, owner; the Lord.
 Translation: Master

-- Repent — μετανοέω mĕtanŏĕō — Meaning: I repent, change my thinking, change the inner man.
-Translation: radically change my thinking
+- Repent — μετανοέω mĕtanŏĕō — Meaning: I repent, change my thinking, change the inner man and change my behavior.
+Translation: radically change my thinking and behavior.

 - Servant — δοῦλος dŏulŏs — Meaning: someone who belongs to another; a slave, without any ownership rights of their own.
 Translation: slave